prakhar2347/Python-projects/README.md

 ---

-## Rules To Contribute To This Repo
+## Guidelines for Contributing to This Repo

 - Select projects from the repo and try to provide python solutions for the same.
 - Follow the file naming convention for all your pull requests.